Strategies to Support School-Based Youth Behavioral Health

 Mary Crang, DNP, EdS, APRN-FNP-PMH-BC, is Associate Medical Director for Integrative Behavioral Health Services at Ginn Group.
 Dr. Crang has practiced in a variety of care settings, including school-based health centers, commercial walk-in clinics, an academic health center and inpatient trauma care, and consulting.
 Dr. Crang also serves at the University of Illinois at Chicago Department of Population Health Nursing Science.
 In this position, she collaborates with the Illinois Health and Family Services Bureau of Behavioral Health to care for Illinois children with mental illnesses under the age of 21 who reside in residential settings.

 Andrew Gluck, MBA, is Vice President of Development and Performance Improvement at Ginn Group Collaborative.
 Mr. Gluck pioneered the application of expected value return on investment (EV-ROI) in the health care field.
-He has served as a consultant to school-based health clinics in Louisiana, Indiana, Nebraska, New Mexico, and Oregon to change the conversation from the simple provision of service to the economic benefits of short- and long-term health outcomes (EV-ROI).
+He has served as a consultant to school-based health clinics in Louisiana, Indiana, Nebraska, New Mexico, and Oregon to change the conversation from the simple provision of service to the economic benefits of short- and long-term health outcomes.